triorph/AOC/README.md

-# 2021-AOC
+# Advent of code

-Advent of code solutions for 2021.
+Advent of code solutions

-Currently just done in rust, as an opportunity to learn the language.
-Also want to learn more typescript, so once I figure out how to actually run that (in node?)
-I might redo some of them there.
+Initially I made this repo for 2021, but in reality I think I prefer to keep the same repo for each year.